Most people have the perception that long-distance relationships don’t work.

 It doesn’t matter if you have a regular schedule to visit or communicate with each other; you can flex your creativity muscles by occasionally doing something spontaneously.

-For example, you can record a video message, capture an important moment of an event at home, or send a gift, reminding your loved ones they are constantly on your mind.
+For example, you can record a video message, capture a critical moment of an event at home, or send a gift, reminding your loved ones they are constantly on your mind.

 Being creative doesn’t have to be a daily interaction.
 Holidays, thanksgiving, and special celebrations can help build a long-distance relationship and make it highly adaptable.